-Free markets have, in fact, undermined the impact a carbon price in the United States could have, said Joe Nation, who teaches public policy at the Stanford Institute for Economic Policy Research.
+Free markets have, in fact, undermined the impact a carbon price in the United States could, said Joe Nation, who teaches public policy the Stanford Institute for Economic Policy Research.
 New technologies for extracting fossil fuels have drastically reduced domestic natural gas prices and kept oil prices in check, said Nation, who as a state assemblyman co-authored California’s global warming act, often called “AB32.”

-“I fought very hard for the cap and trade approach in AB32 against some people who just wanted a regulatory, command and control approach,” Nation said at the conference.
-“But with all these (extraction) discoveries I would say energy prices are going to be flat to slightly down for the next 10 to 20 years.
+“I fought very hard for the cap and trade approach in AB32 against some people who just wanted a regulatory, command and control approach,” Nation said at the conference, “but with all these discoveries I would say energy prices are going to be flat to slightly down for the next 10 to 20 years.
 That suggests that you can’t accomplish climate goals just based on price.”

 (Mark Golden works in communications at the Precourt Energy Efficiency Center at Stanford University.)